Вход

 The trail to the top is well marked.
 In the summer, bring plenty of water as there are sections where there is no shade.

 The history of the fortress guarding the peak for centuries is just as captivating and enchanting as the view from the high rocks.
 According to available medieval sources, the largest city in Ahridos during the 12th-14th centuries was the fortress of Mneakos, located in the valley of the Middle Arda, east of the town of Kardzhali.
 The ruins of the large fortress above the village of Shiroko Pole are in optical visibility and have a direct line of sight to the episcopal center in the "Veselchani" neighbourhood .
 A little further away, near the current village of Vishegrad, 2 km from the large stronghold, there is another fortress, whose walls are still excellently preserved today (known among the people as the Vishegrad Fortress).
 Together with Perperikon, Mneakos is the most well-documented fortress in the Eastern Rhodopes according to historical sources.
 It is mentioned in the "History" by Georgi Akropolit, which describes the Bulgarian-Byzantine war of 1254-1255, one of the sources that best depict the situation in the Central and Eastern Rhodopes during the 13th century.
 However, unlike Perperikon, Mneakos is noted in a non-Greek source referring to the first decade of the 13th century, concerning the events surrounding the Bulgarian-Latin wars of 1205-1207, as described by the French chronicler Geoffroy de Villehardouin.
 He describes in great detail that it was indeed under Mneakos, in the fertile and picturesque valley of the Art (Arda) River, where the Latins set up their camp and learned for certain about the death of the first Latin Emperor Baldwin in Tarnovo.
 Here, beneath the fortress itself, the baronial council of the Latin Empire gathered and elected Anry as the new emperor.
 It is believed that Mneakos is also mentioned in another earlier Western European source describing the history of the Third Crusade (1189-1192).
 During that time, the outlaws rampaging in Thrace conducted plundering raids in the region of Philippopolis-Adrianople-Didymoteicho.
-If the information presented in the source indeed refers to Mneakos, it would represent the earliest mention of the medieval stronghold in the Eastern Rhodopes.
-Considering that Mneakos was the administrative center of Ahridos during the 13th-14th centuries, according to historical sources, several notable governors resided there.
-From 1993 to 1996, archaeological excavations and comprehensive geophysical surveys were conducted at the fortress.
-These were a continuation of the partial soundings carried out by I. Balkanski in 1972-1973.
-At the foot of the high hill, remnants of monuments from various eras were found, including rock tombs and hewn Thracian niches.
-The fortress consists of two separate defensive units: an outer town and a citadel at the highest point.
-The medieval fortress is situated on an exceptionally steep rocky peak, three sides of which are sheer cliffs rising hundreds of meters above the surrounding river Arda.
-The fortress is one of the highest in Bulgarian lands, with its peak reaching 586.7 m above sea level.
-It is also one of the largest fortresses in our country, with an enclosed area exceeding 20,000 square meters.
-Along its long axis, Mneakos measures nearly 0.5 km.
-The fortress wall encircles about half of the city in the more accessible western, southwestern, and northern directions.
-To the northeast and southeast, there are sheer cliffs where fortification was unnecessary.
-The wall is characteristic of the medieval period, built from broken stones bonded with strong white mortar.
-The foundations of the wall rest directly on the rock, which in places has been hewn for better grip.
-From the vulnerable western and northern sides, the fortress wall is more stable and evidently higher.
-Once, the fortress looked very picturesque and impressive, with its walls built to an incredible height.
+If the information presented in the source indeed refers to Mneakos, it would represent the earliest mention of the medieval

-Numerous household items were found during the studies there (spindle whorls, knives, needles, bells, fire steels, lead weights, a water bucket, ceramic vessels), as well as many animal bones.
-Spear and arrowheads, bronze coins, clothing decorations (bronze and iron appliqués), fragments of a bronze ring, a bronze bracelet, iron buckles (for military belts), and hundreds of iron nails used in the construction of wooden structures were also discovered.
-Entire families lived there with their belongings and farming tools, with men likely serving as warriors.
+A second large building in the city was also discovered, located about 50 m east of the main gate.
+Like the first, this building also used a natural rock fault, where a basement was formed.
+This building probably had several floors.
+In order to form the basement, the walls of the rock fault were also carved and leveled and subsequently lined with walls, as the floor, after the rock was cut and leveled, was covered with flat bricks, poured with mortar.
+Given the ceramic vessels found in the basement (amphorae, pitchers, pots, cups), it was probably a huge food warehouse.
+The southern terrace at the top impresses with its convenient location for living, which has also been proven during archaeological excavations.
+During the research, numerous household items were found there (spindle vertebrae, awls, knives, needles, bells, flints, lead weights, a water bucket, ceramic vessels), numerous animal bones, spear and arrowheads, bronze coins, clothing decorations (bronze and iron appliqués), fragments of a bronze ring, a bronze bracelet, iron buckles (for military belts), as well as hundreds of iron nails that were used in the construction of wooden buildings and fastened the massive beams and boards in them.
+Entire families lived there with their household goods and farm tools, and the men were probably warriors.
 The inner "castle" of Mneakos is perched on the highest eastern part of the fortified hill.
-It is a very important element in the overall fortification of the city, as it blocks the relatively vulnerable eastern and southeastern directions.
-The inner fortification occupies an area of 2,000 square meters.
-Following the terrain's configuration, the fortress has taken on an oval shape.
-The protective walls of the citadel are thinner than those of the city itself, but the construction method is not significantly different—rubble stones bonded with white mortar.
-Five towers are built along the fortress walls of the citadel.
-They are solid and constructed similarly to the fortress wall from rubble stones bonded with mortar.
-The northern tower is the only semi-circular one, while the northwestern, western, and southeastern towers have irregular rectangular plans.
-The southern tower has been completely demolished, and today its plan can only be reconstructed through conjecture.
-It is possible that there was another tower in the completely destroyed southwestern section of the fortress wall.
-The gate (which has a rather complex structure) of the inner castle is well preserved; it is located in the northwestern part of the fortress wall and leads to the city.
-It is flanked by the semi- circular and the nearby rectangular towers.
-The gate was likely double-leaved, with large-headed nails driven into its outer side for reinforcement and decorative purposes, and there may have been an arch above it made from limestone blocks and bricks, based on the materials uncovered during the archaeological excavations.
-Similar to the other two explored buildings in the city, another building has also been uncovered here, utilizing a natural rock fracture that was further worked.
-A rectangular structure was built within it from rubble stones bonded with white mortar.
-Fragments of hydrophobic plaster were found inside, suggesting that the lower floor was also used as a reservoir or storage area.
-It is clear that, in addition to the studied rectangular building, there are other constructions present.
-In this regard, we should consider the information from Ivan Balkanski, who noted that several Christian burials with crosses made of some mineral were excavated during digging operations 30 years ago.
-This suggests the existence of a church within the citadel.
-We could also mention that several similar citadels, like that of Mneakos, have been studied in the Eastern Rhodopes, including those at Ustra, Vishegrad, and Bashevo.
-Mneakos is a typical military fortress, inhabited in times of peace by a small garrison and associated maintenance craftsmen.
-The population lived in unfortified neighborhoods and settlements at the foot of the hill and along the river.
-(Literature: N. Ovcharov, D. Kodzhamanova, Perperikon and the Surrounding Fortifications in the Middle Ages, Fortress Construction in the Eastern Rhodopes, 2003.)
-However, at some point, every story told and all historical facts lose their meaning.
-No matter which path you take to the summit—whether you take the old road to the right at the beginning of the village of Shiroko Pole, or the turnoff to the right on the main road coming from the city of Kardzhali (where brown signs refer to historical and other landmarks)—the breathtaking view and the intoxicating feeling that centuries ago others like us stood in the same place, on the edge of the rock, gazing into the vast Rhodopes, admiring the same colorful and picturesque scenery, perhaps even with their last breath, I believe, immerses everyone in an enchanting atmosphere and fills them with energy, leaving them speechless and longing to return again and again to this fairytale and this small part of our beautiful country.
+It is a very important link in the overall fortification of the city, because it blocks the relatively vulnerable eastern and southeastern directions.
+The inner fortification covers an area of 2000 sq. m.
+Following the configuration of the terrain, the fortress has acquired oval outlines.
+The defensive walls of the citadel are thinner than those of the city itself, but the construction method is not particularly different - quarry stones, bonded with white mortar.
+There are five towers built along the fortress walls of the citadel, they are solid and are built similarly to the fortress wall from quarry stones on mortar.
+The northern tower is the only semicircular one, the others, the northwestern, western and southeastern, have an irregular quadrangular plan, as the southern tower is completely defaced and today its plan can only be restored by assumptions.
+It is not excluded that there was another tower on the completely destroyed southwestern section of the fortress wall.
+The gate (which has a rather complex structure) of the inner castle, which is located in the northwestern part of the fortress wall and leads to the city, is well preserved.
+It is flanked by the semicircular and nearby quadrangular towers.
+The gate was probably double-winged, on the outer side of which, like the main city gate, nails with wide heads were driven for reinforcement and decorative decoration, and there was probably an arch above it, formed of limestone blocks and bricks, conclusions based on the materials discovered during the archaeological excavations.
+Like the other two studied buildings in the city, one was also discovered here, and for it a natural rock fault was also used, which was further processed, by placing a rectangular building built of broken stones bonded with white mortar in it.
+Fragments of hydrophobic plaster were found in it, which gives reason to assume that the lower floor was used as a water reservoir or warehouse.
+Certainly, in addition to the studied quadrangular building, there are other buildings there.
+In this regard, the information of Iv.
+Balkanski, that during excavations 30 years ago, several Christian burials with pectoral crosses made of some mineral were unearthed.
+This suggests the existence of a church in the citadel.
+We could mention here that several other similar citadels were explored in the Eastern Rhodopes at the time, such as that of Mneakos, near Ustra, Vishegrad and Bashevo.
+Mneakos is a typical military fortress, inhabited in peacetime by a small garrison and craftsmen associated with its maintenance.
+The population lived in unfortified quarters and settlements at the foot of the peak and by the river.
+(Literature: N. Ovcharov, D. Kodzhamanova, Perperikon and the surrounding fortresses during the Middle Ages, Fortress construction in the Eastern Rhodopes, 2003)

 To open a GPX file with a smartphone, you must have one of the applications installed in advance.
 GPX Viewer, Osmand or Oruxmaps.